PMI Portland Executive and Leadership Team

 What roles are included in PMI Portland’s leadership team?

-The leadership team of PMI Portland includes roles such as President, President Elect, President, President.
+The leadership team of PMI Portland includes roles such as President, President, President Elect, President.